Tips to Get the Most From Your Career Counseling Appointment

 Career Counselors are not academic advisors and therefore cannot provide insight on course requirements, class schedules or departmental procedures.
 Despite the inclusion of the word "career" in the job title, Career Counselors also do not place students in jobs.

-"Counselor" is the operative word here; our goal is to teach you career development strategies and point you toward resources so that you can make informed career decisions.
+Our goal is to teach you strategies and point you toward resources so that you can make informed career decisions.
 Ideally, your Career Counselor will incorporate these lessons so that you can be a more confident job seeker for life.

 Learn more here: What is Career Counseling?